bjhiltbrand/drone_mobile_home_assistant/README.md

 # DroneMobile Home Assistant Integration

+## Disclaimer

+The code here is based off of an unsupported API from [DroneMobile](https://www.dronemobile.com/) and is subject to change without notice.
+The authors claim no responsibility for damages to your vehicle by use of the code within.

 ## Install
 Place the "drone_mobile" folder in the "custom_components" folder of your Home Assistant instance.
 Once the integration is installed go to your integrations and follow the configuration options to specify the below:
 - Username (DroneMobile - This should be an email address)